kecorbin/tfe-workspace-notifications/README.md

 * Queue Plan!

+## Don't have a webhook endpoint?

+You can create a test webhook endpoint at [RequestBin.com](https://requestbin.com/)

 ## Don't have Terraform Enterprise?

 No worries, head over to [app.terraform.io](https://app.terraform.io/signup) and sign up for a free account on [Terraform Cloud](https://www.terraform.io/docs/cloud/index.html)